|◄ OCTOBER ►|

 ▲Friday, October 13

-Oct 13: Heavy fighting continues at the Kumchon Pocket, where the North’s Korean People’s Army (KPA) is stubbornly blocking American and South Korean advancement toward the North Korean capital of Pyongyang.
+Oct 13: Korean War: Americans and South Koreans make progress in the Kumchon Pocket.
+Heavy fighting continues at the Kumchon Pocket, where the North’s Korean People’s Army (KPA) is stubbornly blocking American and South Korean advancement toward the North Korean capital of Pyongyang.
 The South’s Republic of Korea (ROK) 1st Division, which crossed the Thrity-eighth Parallel from Korangpo-ri two days ago, has met up with the U.S. 5th Cavalry Regiment at the tiny hamlet of Kisulkubi.
 From there, the ROK 1st advances northward and takes Sibyon-ni, while the 5th Cavalry Regiment turns west toward Kumchon, where it encounters a heavy minefield planted on the roadway and a strong enemy force waiting about eight miles (13 km) east of town.
 The 5th Cavalry overcomes these obstacles and advance elements begin entering Kumchon by nightfall.
 Meanwhile, the U.S. 8th Cavalry Regiment is fighting its way northward from Kaesong along the main national highway and railroad line, where it has been confronted with the heaviest KPA concentration in the Kumchon Pocket.
 The KPA puts up a stubborn resistance while trucks and carts evacuate an estimated thousand North Korean soldiers northward to Namchonjom.
-At Hanpo-ri, they encounter the 7th Cavalry Regiment which had set up a roadblock the day before.
+At Hanpo-ri, they encounter the 7th Cavalry Regiment which had raced around enemy lines and set up a roadblock the day before.
 In the ensuing action, the U.S. Cavalry, aided by air strikes, kill about half of the evacuating soldiers and take 201 prisoners.
 The rest escape into the hills northeast of town.
 The next morning the 5th Cavalry Regiment will resume its attack on Kumchon from the east and secure it by noon.
 The 5th Cavalary will then send one battalion north to Hanpo-ri and another one south on the main national highway to meet the 8th Cavalry, thereby closing both gaps.
 At the same time, the ROK 1st Division at Sibyon-ni will race northward and take Mui-dong by evening.

 ▲Saturday, October 14

-Oct 14: The Hudson Motor Car Company unveils four models for 1951, including the all new Hudson Hornet.
+Oct 14: Hudson unveils the all new Hornet for 1951.
+The Hudson Motor Car Company unveils four models for 1951, including the all new Hudson Hornet.
 The Hornet features a functional “step-down” design with a dropped floor pan and a lighter-weight chassis.
 The resulting lower center of gravity and light weight provides exceptional handling for its day.
 It also gives it a lower, sleeker look that no other manufacturer can match.
 A high-compression, 145 horsepower straight-six engine, along with the better handling, makes it an instant stock car racing favorite.
-Famed NASCAR driver Marshall Teage will drive a Hornet, nicknamed the “Fabulous Hudson Hornet”, to win five of fifteen NASCAR Grand national races in 1951.
+Famed NASCAR driver Marshall Teage will drive a Hornet, nicknamed the “Fabulous Hudson Hornet,” to win five of fifteen NASCAR Grand national races in 1951.
 Hornets will dominate NASCAR through 1954.
 Three other models join the Hornet to complete the Hudson lineup.
 They are Commodore Custom, the Super-Six Custom and the Pacemaker series.
 The GM-supplied four-speed Hydra-Matic Drive is available as an option for the Hornet and Commodore Custom.
 The lower-priced Super-Six and Pacemaker Custom series retain the older Super-Matic semi-automatic clutch and transmission as optional equipment.
 The new Hudson lineup will go on display at car dealerships across the country next Friday.

 ▲Sunday, October 15

-Oct 15: East German citizens go to the polls for the first general election since the founding of the German Democratic Republic the year before, to elect 400 deputies to the Volkskammer.
+Oct 15: East Germans vote in single-candidate elections.
+East German citizens go to the polls for the first general election since the founding of the German Democratic Republic the year before, to elect 400 deputies to the Volkskammer.
 There is only one candidate’s name on the Soviet-style ballot.
 Voters are given the option of voting yes or no, with the ballots pre-filled with a “yes” vote.
 Voters are rounded up and herded to polling stations, where they show their official identification papers to a police detective before being handed a ballot.
 The voter is then expected to walk directly to the ballot box and drop the ballot into the box.
 If the voter wants to vote against the candidate, he or she must walk, in full view of officials and the public, to one of two private booths to mark the ballot before dropping it in the box.
 Only 51,187 brave souls do this.
 The other 12,088,745 (99.6%) either support their official candidates or are too intimidated to vote otherwise.
 In some cities, voters are openly marched to the polls from neighborhoods, schools and factories.
 From early morning, East German radio exhorts everyone to get out to vote.
 An East German government official gives a veiled warning in one announcement: “You do not want it to be said of you that you were not at the polls, do you?”
 According to the official East German news agency, total voter turnout is 98.5% of all registered voters.

 ▲Monday, October 16